 English as a Second Language.
-Students are placed into courses according to their placement scores.
+Students are recommended for ESL training according to their placement scores.

-An acronym for Free Application for Federal Student Aid (www.fasfa.ed.gov).
-MxCC students who want to be considered for financial aid must fill out this form.
+An acronym for Free Application for Federal Student Aid (www.fafsa.ed.gov).
+Students who want to be considered for financial aid must fill out this form.